leboncoin/morphlingjs/README.md

 Doing a

-- `morphling apply -o swagger-override-examples/demo.json`
+- `morphling apply swagger-override-examples/demo.json -o`

 and then